Prompt Engineering Corporate Guide Presentation Template

 5Frameworks That Keep Prompt Design and Review MECE

 Prompt-engineering pages become weak when they mix use cases, prompt syntax, policy, and metrics on the same slide.
 Keep the analysis MECE by separating four layers.
 First, define the business job to be done: research synthesis, writing support, analysis, meeting preparation, knowledge extraction, or workflow automation.
 Second, define the prompt architecture: role, task, context, constraints, evidence, and output format.
 Third, define the quality-control layer: source requirements, review depth, escalation triggers, and approved knowledge bases.
 Fourth, define the operating layer: owner, tooling, access rights, logging, training, and KPI cadence.
 A simple impact-versus-risk matrix helps prioritize where prompting should be standardized first, while a complexity-versus-repeatability view helps distinguish one-off power-user tasks from workflow candidates worth templating.
-For storylining, the Minto Pyramid Principle remains the right standard: lead with the operating recommendation, group support into a few arguments, and keep the evidence beneath each one.
+For storylining, use the Minto Pyramid Principle: lead with the operating recommendation, group support into a few arguments, and keep the evidence beneath each one.

 6Metrics and Economics Leadership Expects to See

 A board-ready prompt engineering guide becomes credible only when it shows measurable value and measurable control.
-Executives typically expect to see adoption rate by function, active-user penetration, average cycle-time reduction, first-draft completion time, rework rate, review time, response-quality score, hallucination or factual-error rate, prompt reuse rate, prompt-library coverage, token cost per workflow, and percentage of outputs using approved evidence sources.
+Executives typically expect to see adoption rate by function, active-user penetration, average cycle-time reduction, first-draft completion time, rework rate, review time, response-quality score, factual-error rate, prompt reuse rate, prompt-library coverage, token cost per workflow, and percentage of outputs using approved evidence sources.
 Finance and operating sponsors may also want labor-hour savings, throughput capacity released, proposal or insight turnaround improvements, training completion, and policy-exception volume.
-If the program depends on human review, show the review burden explicitly so leaders understand the true economics of scale rather than only the gross productivity headline.
+If the program depends on human review, show the review burden explicitly so leadership understands the true economics of scale rather than only the gross productivity headline.

 7Governance, Risk, and Source-Discipline Decisions That Matter

 Many enterprise prompt programs fail because they teach prompting techniques without defining the control system around them.
-A decision-ready page should show which data can be used in prompts, when private or client information is restricted, what sources are approved for grounding, when human review is mandatory, and which outputs can never be published without sign-off.
-It should also clarify model-selection rights, prompt-library ownership, audit logging expectations, and the escalation path for harmful or low-confidence outputs.
+A decision-ready page should show which data can be used in prompts, when client or confidential information is restricted, what sources are approved for grounding, when human review is mandatory, and which outputs can never be published without sign-off.
+It should also clarify model-selection rights, prompt-library ownership, audit logging expectations, retention rules, and the escalation path for harmful or low-confidence outputs.
 A practical governance model usually includes business workflow owners, legal or compliance, information security, a central AI enablement or CoE team, and executive sponsors who review KPI trends and policy exceptions regularly.
 When those choices are visible, prompt engineering starts to look like an operating capability rather than an uncontrolled productivity hack.

 8Design Guidance for Premium Prompt Engineering Slides